uadmin/uadmin-docs/dapi.rst

 It returns a JSON object representing an item where ID=3.

-Now things have changed and you do not want to allow anyone to tamper the records stored in the Item model.
-In order to do that, you need to apply APIDisabledAdd function in the Go file inside the models folder (e.g. item.go for Item model)
+Now things have changed and you do not want to allow anyone to tamper the records stored in the Document model.
+In order to do that, you need to apply APIDisabledAdd function in the Go file inside the models folder (e.g. document.go for Document model)

 .. code-block:: go

-    // Item Model !
+    // Document Model !
-    type Item struct {
+    type Document struct {
         uadmin.Model
         // Your fields here
     }

     // ----------------- ADD THIS CODE ---------------------------
-    // Return the value to true to disable access to add method func (Item) APIDisabledAdd(r *http.Request) bool {
+    // Return the value to true to disable access to add method func (Document) APIDisabledAdd(r *http.Request) bool {
         return true
     }
     // -----------------------------------------------------------